JonnyKong/JonnyKong/README.md

 I am a PhD student in Purdue Computer Engineering, working in the Distributed Systems & Networking Lab led by Prof. Y. Charlie Hu.

-Previously, I obtained by M.S. in UCLA CS and B.S. in Beihang EE.
+Previously, I obtained my M.S. in UCLA CS and B.S. in Beihang EE.